apivideo/api.video-csharp-client/docs/LiveStreamsApi.md

             var apiInstance = new ApiVideoClient(apiKey,basePath);

-            var liveStreamId = vi4k0jvEUuaTdRAEjQ4Jfrgz;  // string | The unique ID for the live stream you want to upload. var file = BINARY_DATA_HERE;  // System.IO.Stream | The .jpg image to be added as a thumbnail. var apiLiveStreamsInstance = apiInstance.LiveStreams();
+            var liveStreamId = vi4k0jvEUuaTdRAEjQ4Jfrgz;  // string | The unique ID for the live stream you want to upload. var file = BINARY_DATA_HERE;  // System.IO.Stream | The image to be added as a thumbnail.
+The mime type should be image/jpeg, image/png or image/webp.
+The max allowed size is 8 MiB. var apiLiveStreamsInstance = apiInstance.LiveStreams();
             try
             {